webbedfooty/w07-d03-tic-tac-toe/readme.markdown

 1. Use `addEventListener` rather than defining an inline `onclick`.
 2. The HTML you have now should be sufficient for all your JS and CSS needs.
 3. No jQuery, please.
+4. Use the provided `setUpPage` function to add event listeners and so on at page load.
 4. Your game should be up on GitHub pages and easily accessible.

 ## Reflection Questions (be prepared to discuss tomorrow)